 Communication is just one aspect of making workers feel valued - and doing so is vital to your company’s employee retention rates.
-You should be ensuring you’re keeping workers at all levels up to date with recent developments in the company’s growth, as well as giving them a chance to have their say.
+You should be ensuring you’re keeping workers at all levels up to date with recent developments in the company’s growth and giving them a chance to have their say.

-If you have a clear idea of where the company is heading, make sure you’re letting your workers know what their place is, so they can share in the vision.
-When people know they’re making a valued contribution, they’re more engaged, which makes them more likely to stay with your organisation.
+If you have a clear idea of where the company is heading, make sure you’re letting your workers know their place so they can share in the vision.
+When people know they’re making a valued contribution, they’re more engaged, making them more likely to stay with your organisation.

-Additionally, while it may be very easy to forget the importance of recognising your employees, you can’t afford to overlook them.
-If the company is already unsettled, you need to keep your workers as satisfied as possible, and recognition is a major part of doing so.
+Additionally, while it may be easy to forget the importance of recognising your employees, you can’t afford to overlook them.
+If the company is already unsettled, you need to keep your workers as satisfied as possible, and recognition is a significant part of doing so.

 provide opportunities during the growth

-This means that during periods of rapid growth, your company should be investing in your workers’ futures by keeping them highly trained, in order to promote them when suitable.
-This has the added benefit of boosting productivity at a time when your business really needs it.
+This means that during periods of rapid growth, your company should be investing in your workers’ futures by keeping them highly trained to promote them when suitable.
+This has the added benefit of boosting productivity when your business needs it.

-Employee retention is an art rather than a science, so it’s important to continuously analyze and evaluate the situation to determine whether different actions are required.
-However, the above steps will give your company a great basis for retention during periods of rapid growth.
+Employee retention is an art rather than a science, so it’s important to continuously analyse and evaluate the situation to determine whether different actions are required.
+However, the above steps will give your company an excellent basis for retention during periods of rapid growth.